-Since that first bake I have been on a huge learning curve.
-At first I thought that it couldn’t be that much different to normal baking… after all, it’s still putting together ingredients and seeing what you end up with, right?
-Well, here are a few things I’ve learned a long the way that I wish I’d known when I began…
+Since my first ever gluten free bake I have been on a huge learning curve.
+To begin with, I thought that it couldn’t be that much different to normal baking… after all, it’s still putting together ingredients and seeing what you end up with, right?